Socialist Party of Latvia: Overview

 Today, the party's platform is centered on anti-corruption and promoting an independent Latvia that is outside the European Union.
 In 2005, the LSP entered the Harmony Centre coalition, which won 17 seats in the 2006 election.
 Four of these 17 parliament members were representatives of the Socialist Party.
 In 2011, HC won 31 seats, with the Socialists receiving three seats (Artūrs Rubiks, Raimonds Rubiks and Igors Zujevs).

+In 2014, Harmony and the Socialist Party participated separately in the European election of that year and the Harmony Centre alliance, although remaining registered, became inactive.
 The party did not contest the 2014 parliamentary election, however, all three of its outgoing MPs were placed on the SDPS list and were members of the "12th Saeima" (2014–2018).
 The same strategy was used in the 2018 election, but only Artūrs Rubiks was elected.
 The party gained a seat within the Harmony list for the 2020 Riga City Council election, with Artūrs Rubiks' older brother Raimonds Rubiks being elected.
+The party did not participate in the 2019 European elections.

+In the 2025 Latvian municipal elections, both former allies have resorted to fielding separate electoral lists.
+In January 2026, the Harmony Centre alliance was reactivated, although the Latvian Socialist Party had left it due to "differing perceptions on the war in Ukraine and global events", as reported by Jānis Urbanovičs, the leader of Harmony.